mineo333/mineo333.github.io/_posts/2021-10-29-2-paging-in-the-linux-kernel.md

 The last 12 bits of a linear address are used to search through the 4 KiB page frame.

 Another thing that you might notice is that in every paging data structure, the last 12 bits have a bunch of entries.
 These are known as flags and contain information about the state of the PTE.
 The one flag that concerns us is the dirty flag (Marked as D).
 The dirty flag being 1 signifies that the page has been written to.

-## What's next

-From here, I will try to explain the page cache and how it functions as well as the syscalls that will be important.

 ## Paging in the Kernel